Math6014 Graph Theory

 Week 15 problems

 Homework: Each homework problem must be turned in on one-sided letter size paper.
-The text must be typed in 10pt font or larger, figures and mathematical formulae may be drawn by hand in black ink.
+The text must be typed in 10pt font or larger.
+Figures and mathematical formulae may be drawn by hand in black ink.
 Do not fold pages or bend corners.
 Your work must be scannable at 300dpi.
 Electronic submission is allowed only in pdf format.
 Due dates will be strictly enforced.
 Clarity of exposition, ease of expression, mathematical elegance and overall physical appearance will all be factors in grading.
 A signed cover page must accompany each submission.

-Office hours: MW 2-3 and by appointment.
+Office hours: Tuesday 1:45-2:15, Thursday 12:00-12:30 and by appointment.

 Office: 217B Skiles.